Nakildias/JAPIRC/README.md

 ###  Server commands: /kick /msg /list /restart /stop

 #  TO DO
-###  Moderation role to let chosen clients moderate other clients
+###  Moderation role to let chosen clients moderate other clients (Currently working on that) Around 30% of the way there.